Blaine, Spring Lake Park police reports

 Theft, Burglary

 • On Sept.
-12 in the 8400 block of Sunset Road NE, a vehicle was reported stolen.
+19 in the 8100 block of Highway 65 NE, an iPhone was reported stolen.

 • On Sept.
-15 in the 600 block of Ballantyne Lane NE, plants were reported stolen.
+19 in the 8200 block of Monroe Street NE, theft from a motor vehicle was reported.

-Property Damage

 • On Sept.
-12 in the 8200 block of Central Avenue NE, a hit-and-run property damage crash occurred.
+20 in the 700 block of Maple Street NE, a bike tire was reported stolen.

 • On Sept.
-12 in the 8000 block of Buchanan Street NE, property damage was reported.
+20 in the 8200 block of University Avenue NE, a theft report was recieved.

 • On Sept.
-13 in the 1100 block of 81st Avenue NE, a property damage crash occurred.
+20 in the 800 block of Manor Drive NE, a theft was reported.

 • On Sept.
+22 in the 7700 block of Highway 65 NE, pool cues were reported stolen.

+Property Damage

-15 in the 1100 block of 81st Avenue NE, damage to a police squad was recorded.
+• On Sept.
+17 in the 7700 block of University Avenue NE, vandalism was reported.

+• On Sept.
+18 at the intersection of 81st Avenue NE and Able Street NE, a two-vehicle property damage accident occurred.

 Assault